Harold Castro Player Props: Rockies vs. Yankees

 Harold Castro At The Plate

-- Castro has nine doubles, a home run and five walks while hitting .281.
+- Castro is batting .283 with 10 doubles, a home run and five walks.

-- He has hit a long ball in one of 61 games, and in 0.5% of his plate appearances.

-- In 26.2% of his games this year, Castro has had at least one RBI.
-He's picked up more than one in 9.8% and driven in three or more of his team's runs in one contest.
+- Castro has driven in a run in 16 games this year (25.8%), including six games with more than one RBI (9.7%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.